 4. Menstrual phase (3-7 days long)

-This last phase is marked by the arrival of our periods.
-Progesterone drops, while estrogen peaks and then drops once again, stimulating the start of the next cycle.
+This last phase (and the beginning of the next follicular phase) is marked by the arrival of our periods.
+Progesterone and estrogen are at their lowest until estrogen starts to increase and peaks in the mid follicular phase.
 At this time, women experience bleeding, but also possibly backache, fatigue, and cravings.

 The right and left hemispheres of our brains are communicating most strongly during the